backstage/community-plugins/workspaces/azure-storage-explorer/plugins/azure-storage/api-report.md

 import { JSX as JSX_2 } from 'react';
 import { RouteRef } from '@backstage/core-plugin-api';

-// Warning: (ae-missing-release-tag) "AzureStoragePage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const AzureStoragePage: () => JSX_2.Element;

-// Warning: (ae-missing-release-tag) "azureStoragePlugin" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const azureStoragePlugin: BackstagePlugin<
   {